One Nation or All Nations: Who Should Make the Laws of Outer Space?

 The Trump administration has taken steps to unilaterally extend U.S. law and economics into outer space.
 The recent Executive Order and proposed Artemis Accords have denounced the Moon Treaty and granted U.S. mining interests property rights in any materials that they extract, going so far as to establish exclusive "safety zones".
 The newly-proposed Space Force would be charged with protecting such economic interests.

+We have reached a moment in humanity's history when an international agreement is essential.
 In December 1968, our view of the world changed, literally.
-As Apollo 8 first rounded the Moon, the astronauts on board were suddenly overwhelmed as humans saw the Earth rising above the lunar horizon for the first time.
-The picture taken at that moment (above) showed our beautiful planet hanging in the vastness of space.
+As Apollo 8 rounded the Moon, the astronauts on board were suddenly overwhelmed as humans saw the Earth rising above the lunar horizon for the first time.
+The picture taken at that moment showed our beautiful planet hanging in the vastness of space.
 Humanity as a species began to realize that we are all one, living together on a fragile planet hurtling through the cosmos.

 But even though no borders were visible, war and suffering continued to wrack our home world.
 In the half-century since, people have begun to lose faith in their governments, their private institutions, even in humanity itself.
-Every day we wake up to the news of yet another mass killing, more terrorist attacks, the disastrous effects of climate change, and an increased threat of nuclear war.
+Every day we wake up to news of worsening climate change, increasing social unrest, and rising international conflict.
 To that has now been added the threat of war in outer space.
 The people of Earth are beginning to despair, wondering if there is anything they can really believe in.
 They are losing hope.